by Dr. Madhav Prabhu

-Then its the ladies turn to welcome the Lord home, there is the Arti at the doorsteps of the home and even the bearers of the paat are treated like heroes, suddenly the lights go on and the decorations come to life as the Lord of the world takes his place in your home.
-There are special rangolis all around and rangolis are usually of two types, the freestyle, sanskar bharati and the dotted ones which emphasize on symmetry, its fun for the kids to fill colors in the rangoli.
-You know somehow when all this is going on, the size of the house never matters, someone rightly said: “jagah ghar me nahi, dil me hone chaiye “.
+Then it is the ladies’ turn to welcome the Lord home, there is the Arti at the doorsteps of the home and even the bearers of the paat are treated like heroes, suddenly the lights go on and the decorations come to life as the Lord of the world takes his place in your home.
+There are special rangolis all around and rangolis are usually of two types, the freestyle, sanskar bharati and the dotted ones which emphasize symmetry, It is fun for the kids to fill colors in the rangoli.
+You know somehow when all this is going on, the size of the house never matters, someone rightly said: “Jagah ghar me nahi, dil me hone chaiye “.

-There was a unique ritual at our homes, we would get naivedya only after seeing eleven Ganapatis after their poojas and we had to go from one house to another seeing the aratis being performed.
-On a hindsight, I realize this time was kept for mom to prepare the cumbersome lunch including the modaks.
+There was a unique ritual at our homes, we would get naivedya only after seeing eleven Ganapatis after their poojas and we had to go from one house to another to see the aratis being performed.
+In hindsight, I realize this time was kept for Mom to prepare the cumbersome lunch including the modaks.

 You have a variety of sweets though and you need not stick to modak, the traditional have ladoos, karanji and barfis while the others have sweets like cashew modaks which serve as prasad.

-We also have this special Panchakhadya which essentially consists of five ingredients, well atleast five with no upper limit, you have dry fruits, jaggery, coconut, dalh, poha mixed together and the result is really yumm.
+We also have this special Panchakhadya which essentially consists of five ingredients, well at least five with no upper limit, you have dry fruits, jaggery, coconut, dalh, poha mixed together and the result is really yummy.
 Ganapati just loves this and we being bhakts cannot be different.

-On Rushi Panchami there is Khatkhata, which is a veg dish prepared from tubers and shoots, its like the Belagavi version of Italian Ballito di Verdure, steam boiled veg and greens which tastes yumm.
-Its quiet an exercise going around the market searching for these edible vegetables.
+On Rushi Panchami there is Khatkhata, which is a veg dish prepared from tubers and shoots, it’s like the Belagavi version of Italian Ballito di Verdure, steam boiled veg and greens that tastes yummy.
+It’s quite an exercise going around the market searching for these edible vegetables.

-There actually exists in some households in Belagavi the ritual called undri served in honor of mushakraj, he is given non veg naivedya, well how can we ignore the Gods vehicle and since he requires more proteins it has to be mutton.
+There exists in some households in Belagavi ritual called undri served in honor of mushakraj, he is given nonveg naivedya, well how can we ignore the God vehicle and since he requires more proteins it has to be mutton?
 The custom is to cover Ganapati with a curtain while this is done, but I am sure the Lord sees it all.

-There is another very exciting ceremony for the women of the house, Gauri, its a day women pray, chat, fast, gossip and yes play.
-The games are called phugadi and its actually a dance in circles with traditional songs, teasing each other yet happy.
-It’s their own kitty party.
+There is another very exciting ceremony for the women of the house, Gauri, it’s a day women pray, chat, fast, gossip, and yes play.
+The games are called phugadi and it’s actually a dance in circles with traditional songs, teasing each other yet happy.
+It’s their kitty party.
 It’s not an easy thought and women have to be agile to play.

-Another thing dear to the Lord is the flowers and being so close to the rains the gardens are in full bloom, red flowers are the favorite of Ganapati, especially the hibiscus flowers kept with the blades of grass called durva, then there is the kevda and Jasmine and the list goes on and on.
-The entire day is spent is meeting friends, relatives and showing them your Ganu and the decoration.
-You get so used to waking up early to put on the lights and sleeping late looking at the decoration, you sometimes wish it remains for ever.
+Another thing dear to the Lord is the flowers and being so close to the rains the gardens are in full bloom, red flowers are the favorite of Ganapati, especially the hibiscus flowers kept with the blades of grass called durva, then there is the Nevada and Jasmine and the list goes on and on.
+The entire day is spent meeting friends, and relatives and showing them your Ganu and the decoration.
+You get so used to waking up early to put on the lights and sleeping late looking at the decorations, you sometimes wish it remains forever.

 Sarvajanik Ganesh Utsav

-A carnival is not however a carnival if its restricted to your home, right.
-Belagavi is no different, the mantaps in the city can give the best a run for their money.
+A carnival is not however a carnival if it’s restricted to your home, right?
+Belagavi is no different, the mantraps in the city can give the best a run for their money.
 Belagavi is the only other place apart from Pune where Shri Balgangadhar Tilak himself started the Ganesh Utsav.
-There are literally hundreds(384 last year) of mantaps and each one has Ganesha in a different form, its a delight to watch.
-This reminds me of the picnics we had, every evening and especially on weekends, we went to see the different forms of Ganesh and the decorated mantaps, there was a snack prepared by mom which we carried along in case we got hungry, then again there was bhel, churmure, pop corn available outside too.
+There are hundreds(384 last year) of mantraps and each one has Ganesha in a different form, it’s a delight to watch.
+This reminds me of the picnics we had, every evening and especially on weekends, we went to see the different forms of Ganesh and the decorated mandaps, there was a snack prepared by Mom which we carried along in case we got hungry, then again there was bhel, churmure, popcorn available outside too.
 These picnics happen today too.
 There are huge crowds all over the city with people thronging the Mantaps, children enjoy this the most.
-We had the city divided into days so we did not miss a single mantaps.
-There are also these school going kids who cycle around the city visiting the pendals.
-Somehow you don’t feel tired waking or cycling round the city when it comes to this festival.
-The mantaps also give a stage to emerging talents in the galli, and it is the only chance you could get to a mike.
-You can dance, sing, mimicry and perform dramas, the kids practice hard to come on stage.
+We had the city divided into days so we did not miss a single mantap.
+There are also these school-going kids who cycle around the city visiting the pendals.
+Somehow you don’t feel tired waking up or cycling around the city when it comes to this festival.
+The mantaps also give a stage to emerging talents in the Galli, and it is the only chance you could get to a mike.
+You can dance, sing, mimicry, and perform dramas, the kids practice hard to come on stage.